-Much ado was made of the doll house Rasmus built for Marie, so I included a Victorian doll house (actually a puzzle) in my decorations.
-I added journal books (Anna’s diaries), a book on Dickens and a collection of Hans Christian Andersen’s Fairy Tales (Anna’s favorites) for my guest to view upon arrival.
+I had a Victorian doll house set up (actually a puzzle) to represent Marie’s doll house, journal books (Anna’s diaries), and a book on Dickens and Hans Christian Andersen (Anna’s favorites) for my guest to view upon arrival.

-Several guests wore blue butterfly pins (Anna’s pin, which she often wore, matched her eyes) and attire from the turn of the 19th century would be fun to wear.
-If you are lucky enough to find an old-fashioned baby pram, set that out too.
+Several guests wore blue butteryfly pins (Anna’s pin matched her eyes) and anything from the turn of the 19th century would be fun to wear too.

 Chocolate!
 Anna had so anticipated her chocolate party that I wanted to include chocolate at my book club party.
-I had a chocolate happy hour bar set up with chocolate-colored balloons, a chocolate fountain, chocolate-covered wine grapes (very interesting), dark chocolate-covered espresso beans, chocolate-covered peanut clusters, and chocolate espresso martinis.
+I had a chocolate happy hour bar set up an inexpensive mini chocolate fountain I found on Amazon.
+I had an assortment of fruit and berries, butter cookies and caramels for the chocolate fountain, chocolate-covered wine grapes (very interesting), dark chocolate-covered espresso beans, chocolate-covered peanut clusters, and chocolate espresso martinis.
 Remember how much Anna loved coffee too!

-The chocolate fountain was really easy and my guests loved it.
-I found an inexpensive fountain at Amazon.com that worked great and after a bit of experimentation, I found the right formula for the chocolate: 3 11-ounce bags of chocolate chips to a 1/4 cup of coconut oil.
-The chocolate chips and oil are placed in a zip lock bag and heated in a microwave for 30 second intervals until chocolate is melted.
-Knead the bag between intervals, then add to the basin of the chocolate fountain.
-Strawberries, pineapple chunks, pretzels, and party cookies were delicious dippers.
+The chocolate fountain was really easy and my guests loved it and after a bit of experimentation I found the right formula for the chocolate.
+I used 3 11-ounce bags of chocolate chips to a 1/4 cup of coconut oil.
+Place chocolate chips and oil in a zip lock bag and heat in microwave for 30 second intervals until chocolate is melted.
+Knead the bag between intervals, then add to the basin of chocolate fountain.

 We each had our own personalized martini glass with little painted chocolates.

-Ruth Rendell, who publishes also under the pseudonym Barbara Vine, is a highly acclaimed British novelist of pyschological mysteries of crime, murder, and deep, dark family secrets.
+Ruth Rendell, who publishes also under the pseudonym Barbara Vine, is a highly acclaimed British novelist of psychological mysteries of crime, murder, and deep, dark family secrets.